eacdc/GatheringCameraApp/README_RENDER.md

 ## Troubleshooting

 ### Tesseract not found
-- Make sure the build command includes `apt-get install -y tesseract-ocr`
+- The Dockerfile automatically installs Tesseract OCR
+- If you see Tesseract errors, check that the Dockerfile is being used
-- Check Render logs for installation errors
+- Verify in Render logs that the Docker build completed successfully

 ### Upload fails
 - Check file size limits (Render free tier has limits)